 This is a sponsored post written by me on behalf of Skout’s Honor.
 All opinions are 100% mine.
 I am not a dog person.
 I never have been.
 It’s like God just forgot to give me that little piece of my heart that thinks dogs are cute and cuddly no matter what they smell like…

 Ok, I feel like the title of this post is slightly dramatic.
 But.
 These five simple storage and organization ideas have seriously changed and simplified our home.
 Whenever we moved into the 70’s Landing Pad, something happened to me.
 I got bit by the purge and organize bug.
 This bug bite though, was a welcome…

+Affiliate links may be contained in this post.
 At some point during my adult lifetime, I feel I’ve become a professional yard saler in both having yard sales and going to them.
-Of course, I hit up yard sales almost any weekend I can, but I also usually have a yard sale or garage sale at least two times a year if not…
+Of course, I hit up yard sales almost any weekend I can, but I also usually have a yard sale or garage sale…

+This post is sponsored by Mr. Clean Magic Erasers, however all opinions are 100% my own.
+Affiliate links may be contained in this post.
 One Sunday a month, we make a pilgrimage to the Costco.
-It usually ends in me being quite frazzled because there were too many people there, Grunt Labor wanted to buy too much junk and we spent too much money.
-Don’t get me wrong, I love the Costco, but it can be stressful.
-One Sunday…
+It usually ends in me being quite frazzled because there were too many people there, Grunt Labor wanted to buy too…

 I’m not even gonna lie – I had to google what copper was supposed to look like to make sure I was just cleaning it and not stripping it off this cookie jar.